 Explanation: This does not apply to an authorised officer carrying out their duties under the PPLAct.

-2 years section 132 Offence-offering to supply protected information
+2 yearssection 132 Offence—offering to supply protected information

-Note: It is not an offence for a member of the AAT to disclose information if the information concerns a threat to the life, health or welfare of a person and the member believes that the disclosure is necessary to prevent or lessen the threat.
-If the threat suggests that an offence may be or has been committed against a person the AAT member can disclose information for the purpose of preventing, investigating or prosecuting that offence.
+Note: It is not an offence for a member of the ART to disclose information if the information concerns a threat to the life, health or welfare of a person and the member believes that the disclosure is necessary to prevent or lessen the threat.
+If the threat suggests that an offence may be or has been committed against a person the ART member can disclose information for the purpose of preventing, investigating or prosecuting that offence.

 Last reviewed: